 HARO or Help A Reporter Out is a great way to boost your law firm’s off-page SEO.
 This network lets you help reporters around the world with their stories by answering questions related to your niche.

 You can monitor their information requests on the website or receive emails related to the same.
 All you have to do is quickly answer their questions and send the answers back.
 If they like your answers, they may choose to feature them in their stories.

 These mentions could be simple brand mentions or linked ones.
 As a result, you may end up getting a backlink from a high-authority news website.

 But even if it’s just a simple mention, it could go a long way in establishing you as an authority in the legal niche and boost your law firm SEO.

 3. Increase Brand Mentions

 While backlinks can help you with law firm SEO, even brand mentions can come in handy for it.
 These mentions may not be linking back to you, but Google still views them as a great way of understanding how valuable your brand is.

 And why is that?

-When your brand’s name appears on numerous high-authority websites in the legal niche, Google will deem each one to be a vote towards your authenticity and expertise.
+When your brand’s name appears on numerous high-authority websites in the legal niche, Google will deem each one to be a vote towards your authenticity and legal expertise.
 The search engine is likely to see it as numerous high-authority websites recommending your law firm.
 Thus, brand mentions act as important ranking factors and help you maximize the success of SEO for law firm.

-Along with SEO, earning brand mentions can also help you build trust among potential clients.
+Along with law firm SEO, earning brand mentions can also help you build trust among prospective clients.
 When the name of your law firm appears on several prominent websites, their visitors will start trusting your company and lawyers even more.